Quantum158/Speed-Tracking/README.md

 **Note: Keyboard shortcuts, such as Ctrl+A, Ctrl+C and Ctrl+V (and their Mac equivalent) do work in replacement of clicking through menus (especially for copying and pasting)**

 ## Usage with Other Spreadsheet Software
-This spreadsheet was designed for use with functionality provided by Excel, which may not be provided in a compatible manner elsewhere.
+This spreadsheet was designed for use with functionality provided by ExcelⓇ, which may not be provided in a compatible manner elsewhere.
 As such, I cannot guarantee it will work with other software, including GoogleⓇ Sheets.

 # Known Bugs
 * Adding multiple new template pages before renaming the sheet can cause errors